How Glencoe Wealth Advisors Can Automate Quarterly Reviews

 Client Insight Preparation

-The real value in quarterly reviews isn't the numbers — clients can see their account balances online anytime.
+The real value in quarterly reviews isn't the numbers.
+Clients can see their account balances online anytime.
 The value is interpretation, context, and forward-looking strategy.
 AI excels at pattern recognition across time periods and client segments that human advisors might miss.

 SAMPLE CLAUDE PROMPT